uetke/website_content/blog/python/03_HDF5_python.rst

 Organizing Data with Groups
 ***************************
 We have seen a lot of different ways of storing and reading data.
-Now we have to cover one of the last important topics of HDF5 that is how to organize the information into a file.
-Datasets can be placed inside `groups`, that behave in a similar way to how directories behave.
+Now we have to cover one of the last important topics of HDF5 that is how to organize the information in a file.
+Datasets can be placed inside `groups`, that behave in a similar way to how directories do.
 We can create a group first and then add a dataset to it:

 .. code-block:: python